Kumari Ananthan: Gandhi Kamaraj National Congress

 Ananthan floated Gandhi Kamaraj National Congress, a new political party breaking away from Congress.
-He began the party as he said he was frustrated by National Congress leaders' neglect of the Tamil Nadu state party unit and workers.Having failed to make any progress in elections, it merged with the Indian National Congress in 1977.
+It started during 1977 elections, it merged with the Indian National Congress later.

 Thondar Congress

 Ananthan floated Thondar Congress, a new political party breaking away from Congress.
 He began the party as he said he was frustrated by National Congress leaders' neglect of the Tamil Nadu state party unit and workers.
 Having failed to make any progress in elections, it merged with the Indian National Congress in 2001.

-Personal life
+Personal life and death

 Ananthan's youngest brother H. Vasanthakumar was an entrepreneur and a politician.

-His daughter is physician turned politician Tamilisai Soundararajan who has been appointed as Governor of Telangana and Puducherry.
+His daughter is physician-turned-politician Tamilisai Soundararajan who has been appointed Governor of Telangana and Lieutenant Governor of Puducherry.

+Ananthan died in Chennai on 9 April 2025, at the age of 92.